viktoriaz32/HealthTech-CRM-Sales-Tableau-Dashboard-PostgreSQL-ETL/README.md

 # Data Cleaning and Preparation with PostgreSQL
 ## Data Cleaning
 Data cleaning was performed using standard techniques such as identifying and correcting errors, removing duplicates, and standardizing value formats.
+The data cleaning was performed in pgAdmin using PostgreSQL.
+The complete script can be viewed here: [Database SQL script](sql/healthtech-cmr-sales_sql.sql)

 ## Creating Views
 The robust volume of data made it impossible to merge all the tables -Tableau can handle a maximum of 1 million rows- therefore three views were created in pgAdmin.